Skip to content

 Recommendation

-• Block the C2 domains listed in the IOC table at the DNS resolver.
+• Block the C2 domains listed in the IOC table at the DNS resolver to disrupt attacker communications.

 Detection coverage 2